Two charged for flying drones over Rogers Centre during Blue Jays games: police

 Police say they used “specialized drone detection technology” to spot and intercept three unauthorized drone flights over the stadium during the games on Saturday and Sunday.

-The Canadian flag is displayed on the field during an anthems ceremony ahead of the start of the American League Division Series MLB playoff series between the Toronto Blue Jays and the New York Yankees in Toronto on Saturday, October 4, 2025.
+The Canadian flag is displayed on the field during an anthem ceremony ahead of the start of Major League Baseball's American League Division Series between the Blue Jays and New York Yankees in Toronto on Oct.
+4, 2025.
 THE CANADIAN PRESS/Chris Young

-The Canadian flag is displayed on the field during an anthems ceremony ahead of the start of the American League Division Series MLB playoff series between the Toronto Blue Jays and the New York Yankees in Toronto on Saturday, October 4, 2025.
+The Canadian flag is displayed on the field during an anthem ceremony ahead of the start of Major League Baseball's American League Division Series between the Blue Jays and New York Yankees in Toronto on Oct.
+4, 2025.
 THE CANADIAN PRESS/Chris Young

 Police say the two people were allegedly flying “micro-drones,” weighing less than 249 grams.